-Join Konrad Eek for an in-depth discussion in this video Understanding why you shoot film, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Understanding why you shoot film, part of Analog Photography: Shooting & Processing Black-and-White Film.

 I think one of the first questions you might ask yourself is, why film?
 Digital is so convenient, most of us are walking around with a digital camera in our pockets that records wonderfully acceptable images.
 And heaven knows there's a host of apps out there that provide filtration effects that can duplicate almost anything that's ever been done with film.
 All that being said, it's not the same.
 Perhaps you get your first motivation is going to come from finding an antique camera.
 This was my grandfather's camera.
 He took pictures for Stereopticon viewing with this.